Igorot resistance to Spanish colonization: Spanish attempts at colonization

 The 1591 to 1594 expeditions garnered mixed results.
-Some villages paid tribute to the Spanish while others fought back, successfully or unsuccessfully.
+Some villages paid tribute to the Spaniards while others fought back, successfully or unsuccessfully.
 This led to Igorot attacks against lowland settlements with the intent of capturing heads or taking prisoners for ransom or to work the mines, and the general disruption of communication between Ilocos and the capital of Manila.

-In 1601, Governor Francisco Tello de Guzman ordered an expedition to subjugate the eastern half of Pampanga province (now modern-day Nueva Ecija).
+In 1601, Governor-General Francisco Tello de Guzman ordered an expedition to subjugate the eastern half of Pampanga province (now modern-day Nueva Ecija).
 He first sent Ernesto Marin, the prior of Ilocos to persuade the Igorot people from resistance, and was murdered as a result.
-Lieutenant Mateo de Aranda was sent to attack the Igorot but was ambushed and killed.
+Lieutenant Mateo de Aranda was sent to attack the Igorots but was ambushed and killed.

-In 1606, as a result of repeated attacks against the Spanish and their Filipino subjects, the Real Audiencia of Manila issued an edict that allowed native Filipinos in Pampanga and other towns suffering Igorot attacks to take up arms and enslave captured Igorots.
+In 1606, as a result of repeated attacks against the Spaniards and their Filipino subjects, the Real Audiencia of Manila issued an edict that allowed native Filipinos in Pampanga and other towns suffering Igorot attacks to take up arms and enslave captured Igorots.

 The outbreak of the Thirty Years' War incentivized the Spanish Empire to make greater effort towards controlling the Igorot gold mines.
-On February 1620, Governor Alonso Fajardo de Tenza organized an expedition under Captain Garcia Aldana y Cabrera.
+On February 1620, Governor-General Alonso Fajardo de Tenza organized an expedition under Captain Garcia Aldana y Cabrera.
 The route of this expedition would be the pattern used by all subsequent Spanish expeditions.

-Aldana took 30 Spanish troops, accompanied by 900 troops raised in Ilocos and Pangasinan, Dominican friars, and cargo-bearers, totaling 1,700 in all.
+Aldana took 30 Spanish troops, accompanied by 900 troops raised in Ilocos and Pangasinan, Dominican friars, and cargo bearers, totaling 1,700 in all.
 From Aringay, Aldana crossed north towards the Naguilian River to Duplas.
 In Duplas, Aldana heard mass and received 50 Igorot chieftains.
 When Aldana explained that he had come to give them pardons for their past crimes in exchange for their vassalage, the Igorots refused and replied that he should give them tribute, and that if that was unacceptable, then he could climb the mountains and see what stuff the Igorots were made of.
 Aldana broke camp and continued, following the Bornotan River, eventually reaching the mining community of Bua.